Why Credit Suisse Group AG (CS)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $11.70, which is -$0.29 below the current price.
-CS currently public float of 2.11B and currently shorts hold a 0.49% ratio of that float.
-Today, the average trading volume of CS was 7.06M shares.
+The average price from analysts is $11.54, which is $0.25 above the current price.
+CS currently public float of 2.11B and currently shorts hold a 0.36% ratio of that float.
+Today, the average trading volume of CS was 6.99M shares.

 CS’s Market Performance